-Senior Vice President and President, Government Systems The following Compensation Discussion and Analysis provides information regarding the compensation program in place for our executive officers, including the Named Executive Officers identified in the Summary Compensation Table, during our 2019 fiscal year.
+Executive Vice President and Chief Technical Officer The following Compensation Discussion and Analysis provides information regarding the compensation program in place for our executive officers, including the Named Executive Officers identified in the Summary Compensation Table, during our 2021 fiscal year.
 In particular, this Compensation Discussion and Analysis provides information related to our performance and each of the following aspects of our executive compensation program:

-- overview and objectives of our executive compensation program, - · explanation of our executive compensation decision-making processes and criteria, - · description of the components of our executive compensation program, and - discussion of how each component fits into our overall compensation objectives.
+- overview and objectives of our executive compensation program, - explanation of our executive compensation decision-making processes and criteria, - $\bullet\,$ description of the components of our executive compensation program, and - \bullet discussion of how each component helps us achieve our overall compensation objectives.

-Business Overview and Fiscal Year 2019 Performance Highlights
+Business Overview and Fiscal Year 2021 Performance Highlights

-We are an innovator in communications technologies and services.
-Our end-to-end platform of high-capacity Ka-band satellites, ground infrastructure and user terminals enables us to provide cost-effective, high-speed, high-quality broadband solutions to enterprises, consumers and government users around the globe, whether on the ground, on the move or in flight.
-In addition, we develop and provide advanced wireless communications systems, military tactical data link systems, secure networking systems and cybersecurity and information assurance products and services.
-Our product, system and service offerings are often linked through common underlying technologies, customer applications and market relationships.
-We believe that our portfolio of products and services, combined with our ability to effectively cross-deploy technologies between government and commercial segments and across different geographic markets, provides us with a strong foundation to sustain and enhance our leadership in advanced communications and networking technologies.
-We are also investing heavily in our development of next-generation broadband satellite technologies, to expand our addressable markets and help us realize our mission to become the first truly global internet service provider.
+We are an innovator in communications technologies and services, focused on making connectivity accessible, available and secure for all.
+Our end-to-end platform of high-capacity Ka-band satellites, ground infrastructure and user terminals enables us to provide cost-effective, high-speed, high-quality broadband solutions to enterprises, consumers and government users around the globe, whether on the ground, in the air or at sea.
+In addition, our government business includes a market-leading portfolio of military tactical data link systems, satellite communication products and services, and cybersecurity and information assurance products and services.
+We believe that our diversification strategy-anchored in a broad portfolio of products and services-our vertical integration approach and our ability to effectively cross-deploy technologies between government and commercial applications and segments as well as across different geographic markets, provide us with a strong foundation to sustain and enhance our leadership in advanced communications and networking technologies.